Key factors that impact the cost of your San Francisco to Philadelphia move

 - The unemployment rate in Philadelphia is 96.30% higher than in San Francisco.

-- Sales taxes in Philadelphia are 7.30% lower than in San Francisco.
+- Youโll spend less on retail and restaurants in Philadelphia, since the cityโs sales taxes in Philadelphia are 7.30% lower than in San Francisco.

-- State income taxes in Philadelphia are 76.92% lower than in San Francisco.
+- One perk of moving to Philadelphia is paying less in state income taxes, which are 76.92% lower than in San Francisco.

 To put this in perspective, you would need around $2,016.13 in Philadelphia to maintain the same standard of life that you can have with $3,000.00 in San Francisco.